01

 5.2Credential storage

 OAuth tokens are held in memory during a session.
 When persistence is needed, credentials are stored in the OS-level encrypted vault — Windows Credential Manager, macOS Keychain, or Linux Secret Service — never in a plaintext file.
+IMAP app passwords follow the same path and are additionally wrapped in zeroing memory (Zeroizing<String>) for their entire in-memory lifetime, ensuring they are overwritten rather than garbage-collected when no longer needed.

 5.3Database encryption